 Students focus on 'master calligrapher techniques' design and (especially) creativity.
 The small annual exhibition in November has become a tradition.
 Short calligraphy courses for beginners are available through the year.

-Friends and students are enthusiastic supporters of various community outreach projects which include making toys, tops and scarves for children and beanies, bootees and blankets for babies at Baragwanath.
-We have a new outreach project where the group makes cowls, scarves, blankets and beanies for the rangers and wider community of Rex the Rhino Conservation Fund.
+Friends and students are enthusiastic supporters of various community outreach projects which include making toys, tops and scarves for children and beanies, bootees and blankets for babies at Baragwanath Hospital in Soweto.
+We have a new outreach project where the group makes cowls, scarves, blankets and beanies for rangers, guards and the wider community of Rex the Rhino Conservation Fund.
 The Friends with Threads group meets on designated Mondays to knit or crochet for the chosen projects.

 Calligrapher, teacher, author, poet